-There are several types of contraceptives methods, which let you to enjoy sex without the fear of getting pregnant.
+There are several types of contraceptives methods, which let you enjoy sex without the fear of getting pregnant.
 The birth control methods include the contraceptive pill, the diaphragm, condoms, implants, IUDs (intrauterine devices), morning pill and sterilization.
 Most of the birth control methods lower the risk of getting an STI.
-These contraceptives are available only with the help of doctor except spermicides, condoms and sponge.
+These contraceptives are available only with the help of doctor except spermicides, condoms, and sponge.
+(1)

-It is quite hard to pick today the best contraceptive method which really suits you and if you have chosen one of the popular method which doesn't fit to your requirements due to unwanted side effects that's where Vaginal Sponge comes in limelight.
+It is quite hard to pick today the best contraceptive method which really suits you and if you have chosen one of the popular methods which don't fit your requirements due to unwanted side effects that's where Vaginal Sponge comes in limelight.

 We will talk about Sponges in this section.
 Also known as Contraceptive sponge, the vaginal sponge is a reversible birth control method used by women for preventing pregnancy.

 Contraceptive sponges, birth control sponges or vaginal sponge is a small and round sponge made from soft and white polyurethane foam, which prevents pregnancy through a barrier method.
-It is few centimetres wide and shape is similar to doughnut.
+It is few centimeters wide and shape is similar to a doughnut.
+(2) (3)

 It contains spermicide and you can also fit it at home.